 In Word 2010, you need to click on the File tab in the top left of Word:

 If you see your file under the Recent Documents heading, you can simply click there to open it.
-However, if it's not on the list, click the Open item on the menu.
+However, if it's not on the list, click the Open item on the menu:

-In all Word versions, the Open dialogue box appears, and looks like the image below:
+The Open dialogue box appears, and looks like the image below: